gabolander/pimorse/README.md

 Run with

-	`./pimorse.py`
+	./pimorse.py

 _NOTE: You may check the first line `#!/usr/bin/env python` and eventually change env path according to your system configuration._

 If you want to test program with no breadboard or circuit attached or just run in your PC, you could just run it with:

 `./pimorse.py -s` or `./pimorse.py --simulate`

 In this way, no GPIO library will be called as imported modules.

-	You may also change dot beep duration by issuing --dot=NN parameter, where NN stands for seconds (NOTE: enter a fraction of second.
+You may also change dot beep duration by issuing _--dot=NN_ parameter, where _NN_ stands for seconds (**NOTE**: enter a fraction of second.
 Accepted value range is between 0.05 and 0.2 [default is 0.08])

 Anyway, you may always run `./pimorse.py -h` to see an help screen for command parameters.